PRIVATE STUDY

 LESSON DOCUMENTATION and MATERIALS

-For in-person lessons, the student is welcome to record the lesson as a voice memo on their smartphone.
+IN-PERSON lessons, the student may record the lesson as a voice memo.

 Richard sets up a private Google Drive folder for the student.

-PAYMENT is processed primarily through Venmo (@Richard-Boukas) on mobile devices within the U.S.
+is processed mainly by Venmo (@Richard-Boukas) within the U.S.

 INTERNATIONAL STUDENTS